palantir/atlasdb/docs/isolation_levels.md

 Here is where the papers come in to play.
 We know that any deadlock that exists must be composed of currently running transactions.
-If the cycle had one transaction already committed in it, then the transaction blocking on that one would be able to complete it's read and there would be no deadlock.
+If the cycle had one transaction already committed in it, then the transaction blocking on that one would be able to complete its read and there would be no deadlock.
 Since all the transactions are concurrent, we know at lease one dependency between them must be a r/w dependency (fekete2005).
 Ideally we would only abort one of these transacitions, but that may be difficult.
 Instead we simplify and abort any